Soezdemir23/todo-api/README.md

 + I.... didn't commit the code correctly.... that's a bummer.
   + I will "finish" this part of the application, push it and then try to continue working on it more meticulously.

++ Oh boy oh boy, The postman has some nifty comments section I can use to at least save some dummy accounts.
+COOL